Spondylolisthesis: Surgical

 (A) CT sagittal view of a low grade slip.

 (B) Lateral radiograph pre-operative intervention.

 (C) Surgically treated with L5–S1 decompression, instrumented fusion and placement of an interbody graft between L5 and S1.

 Both minimally invasive and open surgical techniques are used to treat anterolisthesis.
 Surgical options include decompression only, decompression with fusion, and for some cases of low-grade (up to Grade I) spondylolisthesis, motion preservation as an alternative to fusion.
 For instance, the TOPS System provides stability while allowing for preserved spinal motion, as an alternative to fusion.
+A 2026 systematic review found that adding fusion to decompression surgery eased back pain and leg pain and improved function about as much as decompression alone.